 The Group's business activities, together with the factors likely to affect its future development, performance and position, are set out in the Strategic report.
-The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the Strategic report.
+The financial position of the Group and Parent Company, its cash flows, liquidity position and borrowing facilities are described in the Strategic report.
 In addition, note 3 to the financial statements includes the Group's objectives, policies and processes for managing its capital, its financial risk management objectives, details of its financial instruments and hedging activities, and its exposure to credit risk and liquidity risk.
-The Group meets its day to day working capital requirements through cash reserves and an invoice finance facility (which is currently unutilised).
+The Group and Parent Company meets their day to day working capital requirements through cash reserves and an invoice finance facility (which is currently unutilised).

-The Group operates an efficient low-cost and historically cash generative model.
+The Group and Parent Company operates an efficient low-cost and historically cash generative model.
 The client base generally consists of large blue-chip entities, particularly within the public sector, enjoying long-term and productive client relationships.
 As such, debtor recovery has been reliable and predictable with a low exposure to bad debts.
-For the year ended 31 March 2022, the Group has not utilised any external debt, the current finance facilities or accessed any Government support schemes (2021: nil).
-Due to the ability to operate services remotely, the Group has remained in full operation throughout the pandemic periods and it is expected that it will continue to do so.
-The success of the business during the year ended 31 March 2022 illustrates the operational flexibility of both the Group and its current and future client base.
+For the year ended 31 March 2023, the Group and Parent Company have not utilised any external debt or the current finance facility.

-The going concern assessment considered a number of realistic scenarios covering the period ending 30 September 2023, including the ability of future client acquisition, and the impact of the reduction in services of key clients upon future cash flows.
+The going concern assessment considered a number of realistic scenarios covering the period ending 30 September 2024, including the ability of future client acquisition, and the impact of the reduction in services of key clients upon future cash flows.
 In addition, in the most severe scenario possible, a reverse stress test was modelled which included all current client contracts discontinued at expiry with no extension or replacement and with no cost mitigation.
-Even in the most extreme scenario, the Group has enough liquidity and long-term contracts to support the business through the going concern period.
-The Directors have concluded from these assessments that the Group would have sufficient headroom in cash balances to continue in operation.
+Even in the most extreme scenario, the Group and Parent Company has enough liquidity and long-term contracts to support the business through the going concern period.
+The Directors have concluded from these assessments that the Group and Parent Company would have sufficient headroom in cash balances to continue in operation.